Find out how to get coins and other historical items valued

 The valuers on the list are generally commercial dealers who have a detailed knowledge of the market in their fields, and will be happy to value items within their competence.
 They may charge a fee for this work, either on an hourly basis or as a percentage of the total valuation.
 Check with them first.

-To obtain the current list of approved valuers, download it from the Department of Communication and the Arts Cultural Gift Program website.
+To obtain the current list of approved valuers, download it from The Australian Government Cultural Gift Program website.

 The Cultural Gifts Program

 The Cultural Gifts Program encourages Australians to donate items of cultural significance from private collections to public art galleries, museums, libraries and archives.